dhakiki/newaer_miami/README.md

 New Aer - Bluvision
 Demo Website for Miami Conference

-Created by Doreen Hakimi
+Created by Ali Shahriyari, Doreen Hakimi
-Software Engineer, Originate
+Originate